Skip to content

 If you aren't sure that you want to pursue the full degree, you might consider enrolling as a graduate nonmatriculated student.
 Although GNM student status does not guarantee admission to the Master of Science of Biomedical Regulatory Affairs program, you can apply up to 12 credits toward degree requirements if you are later accepted for the degree.

 You can also apply credits earned in the UW Certificate in Biomedical Regulatory Affairs or the UW Certificate in Clinical Trials toward the Master of Science in Biomedical Regulatory Affairs should you be accepted into the degree program.
-To quality for that credit, you must enroll in the certificate program and apply for GNM status before you register for the first course.
+To qualify for that credit, you must enroll in the certificate program and apply for GNM status before you register for the first course.

 To apply for GNM status, you must follow the steps noted above and apply online to the UW Graduate School by the program application deadline.